UPDATE: Please see Predictive Maintenance Companies Landscape 2019 for the latest article.

 - Storage & Platform

-We also analyzed startups, most of which offer software solutions for Predictive Maintenance, including platform and analytics.
+We also analyzed startups, most of which offer software solutions for PdM, including platform and analytics.

-To better understand how active individual companies are in the domain of Predictive Maintenance, we calculated a company ranking for Predictive Maintenance companies – based on the same methodology as the popular IoT Company Ranking and based on data from 2016.
+To better understand how active individual companies are in the domain of Predictive Maintenance, we calculated a company ranking for PdM companies – based on the same methodology as the popular IoT Company Ranking and based on data from 2016.